techwithpat/Dapper-with-ASP.NET-Core-Web-API/README.md

-# Web API with ASP.NET Core
+# Dapper with ASP.NET Core Web API
-Source code for YouTube tutorial on how to create a Web API with ASP.NET Core.
-The API exposes endpoints for creating, reading, updating or deleting books.
+The following code base demonstrates use of Dapperin ASP.NET Core Web API.